keithalewis/papers/um.md

 email: kal@kalx.net
 classoption: fleqn
 abstract: |
-	Market instruments can be bought or sold at a price and entail cash flows.
-	Every arbitrage-free model of prices and cash flows is parameterized by
-	a vector-valued martingale whose components are
-	indexed by market instruments and
-	a positive, adapted process.
-	This can be used to value, hedge, and manage the risk of derivative securities.
+	Market instruments can be bought or sold at a price and ownership entails cash flows.
+Every arbitrage-free model of prices and cash flows is parameterized by a vector-valued martingale whose components are indexed by market instruments and a positive, adapted process called a deflator.
+The model can be used to value, hedge, and manage the risk of any portfolio of instruments.
 ...